ensnare-org/ensnare/crates/services/README.md

+# ensnare-services

-# ensnare-services: wrappers around third-party crates that make them easier to use with crossbeam channels
+Wrappers around third-party crates that make them easier to use with crossbeam channels.

 This crate wraps certain crates used by the [ensnare crate](https://crates.io/crates/ensnare) and makes them easier to use with